99designs/gqlgen/docs/content/reference/scalars.md

 ## Custom scalars with third party types

-Sometimes you cant add methods to a type because its in another repo, part of the standard library (eg string or time.Time).
-To do this we can build an external marshaler:
+Sometimes you are unable to add add methods to a type - perhaps you don't own the type, or it is part of the standard library (eg string or time.Time).
+To support this we can build an external marshaler:

 ```go
 package mypkg